hjrdave/TicTacJs/README.md

 # TicTacJs
 A TicTacToe game created with React.js.
-Based off of the React.js Tutorial at https://reactjs.org/tutorial/tutorial.html.
+Based off of the React.js tutorial at https://reactjs.org/tutorial/tutorial.html.